mattwalmsley/financial-modelling/README.md

 # Financial Modelling

-This repository contains only my own work, open source code, and domain knowledge available online.
+This repository is for educational purposes only and contains only my own work, open source code, and domain knowledge available online.

-The purpose of this repository is for educational purposes only.

 [License](license.txt)